VegaDeftwing/opinionatedeng/opinionatedeng.md

 # Chapter 1 - The first goal

 Every journey needs a place to start, and while many may like to start slow I think a head first approach is best.
 So that's exactly what we're gonna do.
-The very first thing we're going to do is install a new !operating system (OS) on your computer.
+The very first thing we're going to do is install a new operating system (OS) on your computer.

 >Quote boxes like these will provide notes throughout the guide, often definitonal.
 If you already understand everything prior to each box, you can probably safely ignore it, though it will occasionally be used for actual quotes as seen prior to this

->!Operating System: According to wikipedia, "An operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs." put simply on your hardware this is probably Windows or Mac OS, and it's what everything else runs ontop of
+>Operating System: According to wikipedia, "An operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs." put simply on your hardware this is probably Windows or Mac OS, and it's what everything else runs ontop of

-You should really make a full backup of your computer before doing this, as installing an operating system can rather easily lead to lost files when you !reformat or !!reparation your drive or when you change settings in the !!!BIOS/UEFI and swap the !!!!bootloader.
+You should really make a full backup of your computer before doing this, as installing an operating system can rather easily lead to lost files when you reformat or reparation your drive or when you change settings in the BIOS/UEFI and swap the bootloader.

->!Reformat: the bulk storage device in your computer, the hard drive or solid state drive, needs to be formated before use, this sets up a way for the computer and the drive to agree on a base system for how partitions should be setup, speaking of which:
+>Reformat: the bulk storage device in your computer, the hard drive or solid state drive, needs to be formated before use, this sets up a way for the computer and the drive to agree on a base system for how partitions should be setup, speaking of which:

->!!Repartion: To partition a drive means to take all the space on the hard drive and divide it into partitions onto which you can put a file system.
+>Repartion: To partition a drive means to take all the space on the hard drive and divide it into partitions onto which you can put a file system.
 Most operating systems like Windows, Mac OsX, or Linux, use multiple partitions for the operating system to function.
 Usually a filesystem is set up on each of these partitions, in windows this is typically NTFS for Hard Drives and FAT32 for flash drives, these file systems are effectively the index for all the files you'll put on the drive, and as you may have multiple partitions and multiple file systems on one disk each will have an index to match.
 As complicated as it may seem this means the partition table can be seen as an 'index of inecies' of sorts.
 Don't worry if that's a lot to understand right now, we'll come back to this topic in depth.
->!!!BIOS/UEFI: The Binary Input Output System or Unified Extensible Firmware Interface is the thing you see before you computer loads the operating system, usually prompting to press delete or f2 to change settings.
+>BIOS/UEFI: The Binary Input Output System or Unified Extensible Firmware Interface is the thing you see before you computer loads the operating system, usually prompting to press delete or f2 to change settings.
 This is the system that is used to change the way all the components around the computer talk to one another and at what speed.
->!!!!Bootloader: The bootloader sits at a special place on the hard drive selected for boot in the UEFI or BIOS, and is what the computer uses to load the full operating system, most will let you chose what operating system you want to boot if you have multiple installed on you computer at once
+>Bootloader: The bootloader sits at a special place on the hard drive selected for boot in the UEFI or BIOS, and is what the computer uses to load the full operating system, most will let you chose what operating system you want to boot if you have multiple installed on you computer at once

  Alright, so why do I want you to install a new OS to begin with?
 Well, the OS we'll be using is called Linux.
 Linux is actually what powers both android and chomeOS, and is a common descendant of the same system as Mac OsX as well as almost all of the servers on the internet from massive website like Facebook and Google to small Minecraft servers you can rent online to play with friends.
 What's cool about Linux is it lets you get much closer to the hardware and see what's going on, and it just generally makes writing code much easier.
 Furthermore, it's super easy to set up an amazing development environment in Linux for getting work done with code or electronics, and at the end of the day you can still watch YouTube, play *most* games that are on steam, or open up an office suite, just like Windows or Mac.